Tenirrr/steam-collection-downloader/README.md

 ## Hello
-This "project" was created to allow you to easily download entire collections from Steam.
-I was looking for a way to easily download entire collections from Steam, but couldn't find one.
+This "project" was created to allow easy downloading of entire collections from Steam.
+I was looking for a way to easily download entire collections from Steam in a server environment, but couldn't find one.
 So I decided to develop my own method.
-A few minutes of work and we have the solution.
+A few minutes of work and we have a solution.

 I hope that using my scripts will prove to be faster than downloading each one manually.